dolittle/Runtime/.github/PULL_REQUEST_TEMPLATE.md

 ## Summary

 Summary of the PR here.
+The GitHub release description is created from this comment so keep it nice and descriptive.

 ### Added